LuaOliveira/LuaOliveira/README.md

 ### About me

 I always liked to study and always had a passion for hard sciences.
 In the middle of my final year in high school, in 2012, I was accepted in Universidade de Brasília [(UnB)](https://www.unb.br/) to attend a physics course.
-I graduated at the end of 2017, soon entering a master's program in the same university, with focus on cosmology and radioastronomy.
-At the same time I started working as a physics teacher in local public schools and so I remained for almost 4 years until I decided to follow another career.
+I graduated at the end of 2017, soon entering a master's program in the same university, with focus on cosmology and radioastronomy and a computation approach.
+At the same time I started working as a physics teacher in local public schools and so I remained for almost 4 years until I decided to make a career change.

 ### An interesting story